 It’s important when staging your home to stick to the essentials—you don’t want to visually overwhelm potential buyers.

 However, you also don’t want the home to look bare.
 There should be art on the walls (even DIY art can help stage your home if it’s done well), a light flower arrangement or two of beautiful fall-themed flowers from Sophy Crown Flowers, and some tasteful accent decor.
 Fall-themed pillows in rich oranges, reds, or browns, candles, and seasonal wreaths are just a few options.

 Mini-flipping and staging your home before selling can offer you huge returns both by speeding up your home sale and earning you a higher selling price.
-And if you’re in the staging business yourself, be sure to connect with your local real estate agents about working with mini-flippers.
+And if you’re in the staging business yourself, be sure to connect with your local real estate agent about working with mini-flippers.
 You may also introduce your potential buyers to lenders who can offer rental property loans to make that sale.